cvmfs/docker-graphdriver/daemon/README.md

 convert
 ```

-This command will try to convert all the desiderata in the internal database.
+This command will try to convert all the wish in the wish list.

 ### loop